Peer & Practice Assessment

 - Changes in practice settings.

-- Self-employment or solo practice.
+- Self-employment or independent practice.

 - Performing delegated controlled acts.